Disney’s Coronado Springs Resort Review

 Recreation

 Coronado Springs is home to a vast recreation area called The Dig Site.
-It’s going to be a hard pool area to beat.
+It’s going to be a hard pool area to beat when comparing hotels.

-Additionally, Coronado Springs has the most oversized whirlpool tub at Walt Disney World.
+Additionally, Coronado Springs has the largest pool hot tub at Walt Disney World.
 This massive hot tub can seat up to 22 guests.

 In addition to the pool, a few other recreational options are available.
 For instance, a large sand volleyball court sits near the front of the area.